brunobeltran/brunobeltran.com/content/posts/colloquial-words-in-science.md

 would a "rational" agent ever do something not in their best interest?
 That is, however, until you ask how the original game plays out if both players are "rational".
-Obviously on the last turn, the game is equivalent to the one turn version, so both players will choose "B".
+Obviously on the last turn, the game is equivalent to the one turn version, so both players will choose "D".
 But then if the last turn of the game is fixed, the second to last turn is also equivalent to the one-turn case, since the players don't have to take the last turn into consideration (they're both rational and know each other are rational, so they can deduce what the outcome will be for the last turn).
-So that means only the second-to-last turn matters in isolation, so the players also both choose "B" on the second to last turn, and on the third-to-last turn, and so on and so on.
+So that means only the second-to-last turn matters in isolation, so the players also both choose "D" on the second to last turn, and on the third-to-last turn, and so on and so on.

 This may seem like a sneaky argument, but [a rigorous version of this analysis